 The treated Battle Scars heals as you finish activating this Effect.
 If used on a Battle Scar caused by an Unstabilized Injury, that Injury is Stabilized.

-Take a Severity-1 Injury, use up this nasal spray (unless you succeed on 1d10, Difficulty 7), and spend a minute.
+Use up this small red crystal (unless you succeed on 1d10, Difficulty 7) and spend a minute.
+You must make a Trauma roll when you use this Effect.
+Its Difficulty cannot be reduced by any means.
 Select a Battle Scar on yourself to treat.

 The treated Battle Scar heals as you finish activating this Effect.

 Exert your Mind and spend a minute.
-Select a Battle Scar on yourself to treat.
+Select a Living target within arm's reach.
+Select a Battle Scar on your target to treat.

 The doctor is a master at surgical transplantation.
 As long as they have a donor part, they can replace any permanent, lingering battle scars on their patient.
 Of course, the transplanted part doesn't always match, and the patient must be careful to follow the doctor's aftercare orders, or the replacement will be rejected.